layer5io/istio-service-mesh-workshop/lab-3/README.md

 On Istio 0.7.1, if we get back `admissionregistration.k8s.io/v1beta1` then we can proceed with [automatic sidecar injection](#injector).
 On Istio 0.8.0, automatic sidecar injector will be automatically deployed if installed using `istio-0.8.0.yaml` or `istio-appoptics-loggly-0.8.0.yaml`.
 If not, we can proceed with [manual injection](#manual).

+### <a name="auto"></a> With Automatic sidecar injection

+For deploying Istio with automatic sidecar injection we need to first deploy the sidecar injector with mutating webhook.

 #### <a name="injector"></a> Deploying sidecar injector with mutating webhook (Istio 0.7.1)

 Istio sidecars can also be automatically injected into a pod at creation time using a feature in Kubernetes called a mutating webhook admission controller.
 Note that unlike manual injection, automatic injection occurs at the pod-level.
 You won't see any change to the deployment itself.
 Instead you'll want to check individual pods (via kubectl describe) to see the injected proxy.